You are physically there.

 Start fixing this today

-Your kids won’t remember every email you answered.
+Your children will not remember every email you answered.

-They won’t remember the revenue goals you hit or missed.
+They will not remember every revenue goal you hit or missed.

 These eight systems make that possible.